ricktorzynski/tensorflow-drupal/README.md

 Read the data downloaded from [Zygmuntz's Github repository](https://github.com/zygmuntz/goodbooks-10k) After downloading these csv files, you must upload them to Colab in a directory called book-data.
 They will be removed when you stop or restart the kernel.

 The Book Recommender can also be viewed at [Book Recommender](https://www.drupalml.com/book-recommender).

+Slide deck from presentation can be viewed at [Slide Deck](https://www.beautiful.ai/player/-MekNrs43B9td0rIkT8H).